 You may choose to provide relevant data to satisfy us of one or more of the statutory criteria (safety criteria, trade criteria, and efficacy criteria) in order to determine the application.
 You are encouraged to review the specific data guidelines page for guidance as to the sorts of information that may be submitted.

-Applicants who are performing any step of the manufacture of veterinary chemical products are required to provide recognised evidence for each nominated manufacturer.
+Applications for veterinary chemical products must also ensure that the manufacturers who are performing any step of the manufacture of veterinary chemical products are required to either be licensed by the APVMA if manufacturing in Australia or provide recognised evidence of good manufacturing practice (GMP) if manufacturing overseas.

 Using a reference product